 Counseling services provide access to the resources and supports that are critical to student success by assisting students with personal, career, and academic decisions.
 The following types of counseling services are offered to all prospective and current students: admissions counseling, academic and educational planning, personal counseling and referrals, and career planning.
 Counselor offices are in the Strickland building, Student Services suite.
 Students are welcome to walk-in or make appointments by contacting the counselors at (910) 275-6368 or (910) 275-6367.

 TESTING

 The following types of testing are offered:

 - Placement test (as needed)

 - HISET (paper-based)

-- SAT

-- Career inventories

 - GED (computer-based)

-- TEAS

-- Proctored test